 - Speed up search turn off – By speeding up search a heap of results will be omitted.
 Its a good idea to turn this off

-Once your machines are running like clockwork its time to Maintain and monitor them to ensure they are running efficiently.
+Once your machines are running like clockwork, your job is not complete.
+Workstation management also involves Maintaining and monitoring them to ensure they are running efficiently.
 Its hard to monitor machines that are remote so there is a number of agents out there you can install to allow you to both manage and monitor machines both inside and outside your network.

 Lastly keep our computers clean.
 Dust is the mortal enemy of all things electronic and could be the reason your computer is running slow.
 Dust causes your computer to overheat so ensure that your computer is dust free and kept in a well ventilated area.